History of Brasília: Settlement

-Later Attempts and the Site of Brasília
+Later attempts and the site of Brasília

-In 1822, the Brazilian statesman José Bonifácio de Andrada e Silva wrote the “Memoir on the Necessity and Means of Building a New Capital in the Interior of Brazil,” which became the first official plan for Brasília as the nation’s new capital city.
+In 1822, the Brazilian statesman José Bonifácio de Andrada e Silva wrote the "Memoir on the Necessity and Means of Building a New Capital in the Interior of Brazil", which became the first official plan for Brasília as the nation’s new capital city.
 In the document, Bonifácio suggested creating the capital in the Brazilian state of Goias at a latitude of approximately 15 degrees.
 Despite the similarity of these preliminary plans to the current location of the settlement, Bonifácio faced exile and his plans did not progress.
 This characterised many of the plans for the site of a new capital that were proposed during Brazil’s period as an Empire.

 It was not until the first republic was declared in 1889 that the plans progressed further, with a statement in the new constitution urging the movement of the capital to an interior location, aiming to lessen the economic and social reliance on Rio de Janeiro and the South-East of Brazil.
-A council led by Luís Cruls broadly outlined the boundaries of a new federal district in 1892, which was later narrowed down by a federal commission led by José Pessoa Cavalcanti de Albuquerque in 1955.
+A council led by Luís Cruls broadly outlined the boundaries of a new federal district in 1892, which was later narrowed down by a federal commission led by José Pessoa in 1955.
 The final commission made the designation of a 5850 square kilometre province for the new capital within the original space outlined by Cruls, an area and size which has largely remained the same since.
 Between these commissions, plans for Brasília’s creation were seen in federal laws in 1922 and mentioned in the constitution of 1946.
 The final designation prompted the beginning of the city’s construction, which occurred under the presidency of Juscelino Kubitschek.